tarantool/doc/doc/reference/configuration/index.rst

             }
         }

-*   In a combined way---an array that contains URIs in both the string and the table formats.
+*   In a combined way -- an array that contains URIs in both the string and the table formats.

     ..  code-block:: lua